Domestic Violence Act, Household Members, and Blended Family Attorneys Brick NJ

 That isn’t exactly true.
-The definition of “household member” as it relates to who can meet the definition to be considered a “victim” under the PVDA in order to obtain a restraining order has been expanded.
+The definition of “household member” related to who can meet the definition to be considered a “victim” under the PVDA to obtain a restraining order has been expanded.
 New Jersey courts have continued to stretch the circumstances under which the PDVA can be utilized.

-A recent decision from the Honorable Gregory L. Acquaviva, J.S.C. in Monmouth County in the matter of S.C v.
+A recent decision from the Honorable Gregory L. Acquaviva, J.S.C. in Monmouth County in S.C v.
 J.D, the family court addressed the definition of a “household member” in the context of a modern, blended family.
-In this case, the parties were half-siblings who did not reside together, but who spent regular time together as part of their blended family.
+In this case, the parties were half-siblings who did not reside together but spent regular time together as part of their blended family.

 The Prevention of Domestic Violence Act requires that certain relationships exist before the statute can apply to them.
 Relevant here, “victim of domestic violence” is defined as: “any person who is 18 years of age or older . . . who has been subjected to domestic violence by . . . any other person who is a present household member or was at any time a household member.”
 N.J.S.A.
 2C:25-19(d).
 The PVDA does not define “household.”

 What have the Courts said about this issue?